fidor/fidor_api_demo/README.md

 ### Preview

 You can always access the latest version of this appliation at [fidor-api-demo.herokuapp.com](https://fidor-api-demo.herokuapp.com) to see it action.
-This deployment is connected to the Fidor Sandbox (`aps.fidor.de`).
+This deployment is connected to the Fidor Sandbox (`api.sandbox.fidor.com`).
 Use the following credentials to login:

 ```
 Username: api_tester@example.com